Consult a Doctor

 Genital herpes is often a self-diagnosable sexually transmitted infection (STI) that is contagious.
 Persons with genital herpes usually have one or more painful blisters/sores around their rectum, mouth or private parts (penis or vagina).

-Because Genital herpes is contagious, it can be transferred from one person to the other through sexual activities like kissing, intercourse, anal or oral sex.
+Because genital herpes is contagious, it can be transferred from one person to the other through sexual activities like kissing, intercourse, anal or oral sex.

 It becomes worse if the infected person has a weaker immune system and can even spread to other parts of the body like the thighs, eyes, chest, etc. when the fluid from the sores touches these other body parts.